This post first appeared here as an article on Proseed Magazine in 2013. I have updated it since then, so this version is the best to read.

 Why?
 What’s the big idea?
 The vision.
 Why are you doing it?
 What and whose problems are you aiming to solve, what pain points are you addressing.
 What is it that makes a) your users b) people who will send you money really appreciate what you do.

 Long term value of clients/repeat revenue.
 This can be hard to estimate for a startup, but you have to do it.
 If you sell post cards to tourists, the chances of repeat business are almost zero.
 If you sell premium (expensive) dog food to wealthy people who you can persuade that your dog food is the one their dog prefers, the repeat revenue may be very high.
 If you sell post cards to shops that sell them to tourists, you have a good chance of repeat revenue if they find your cards easy to sell and make a good margin on them.
-If you sell jet engines to Airbus, and each one comes with a high price service contract… it’s obvious there will be repeat revenue.
+If you sell jet engines to Airbus, and each one comes with a high price service contract, it is obvious there will be repeat revenue.

 If you have not started yet, describe your planned business model, how you are going to make money and how far you have got already.
 If you haven’t thought about how you are going to organise your business so that your costs are much less than your revenues, please do so before we meet.
-If you are at the stage of “once we have traffic we should be able to make money” I am not that interested unless you explain how You above all people should be thinking, brainstorming and testing ideas in this area.
+If you are at the stage of “once we have traffic we should be able to make money” I am not that interested unless you explain how.
+You above all people should be thinking, brainstorming and testing ideas in this area.

 Costs A tough area for many entrepreneurs is the issue of ‘founder salaries’.
 It is important to address this.
 If you have been working for free in your spare time and ‘post investment’ are planning to go full time then you may not know how much to suggest.
 A rule of thumb is that until you are making a profit, approximately 50% of what you were making on a salary might be reasonable unless you are a developer.
 Investors won’t like the idea of you being too comfortable on the back of your take home pay from your startup.
 Results related bonuses, and salaries that rise as the company goes through agreed milestones make a lot of sense.

 Competition – who are you competing against in your home market and internationally?
 Who is dangerous to you now and how are or can you be better than them?
 If you haven’t searched and checked who is doing this in foreign countries, do it now.
 Don’t show up to a meeting before you have tried to buy what you are thinking of selling on mfg.com, Ebay.com, Amazon.com and via a simple google searches.
 You may think you are the first person to have thought of renting out dogs You are wrong.
 Years ago I posted this Now Will Bunker who made his fortune in a dating site has invested in Borrow My Doggy which charges both the dog owner and borrower for the transaction and unsurprisingly is making money.
-A great example of it people more important to execute on an idea than be first.
+A great example of it being more important to execute on an idea than be the one who has the idea first.

 Strategic plan.
 How will you grow in terms of geographical spread and product/service offerings.